BYRIO/krita-webdoc-zh/user_manual/python_scripting/krita_python_plugin_howto.rst

     # And add the extension to Krita's list of extensions:
     Krita.instance().addExtension(MyExtension(Krita.instance()))

 This code of course doesn't do anything.
-Typically, in createActions we add actions to Krita so we can access our script from the tools menu.
+Typically, in createActions we add actions to Krita, so we can access our script from the :guilabel:`Tools` menu.

 First, let's create an `action <https://api.kde.org/extragear-api/graphics-apidocs/krita/libs/libkis/html/classAction.html>`_.
 We can do that easily with `Window.createAction() <https://api.kde.org/extragear-api/graphics-apidocs/krita/libs/libkis/html/classWindow.html#a72ec58e53844076c1461966c34a9115c>`_.
 Krita will call createActions for every Window that is created and pass the right window object that we have to use.